culanomeara/pp5-peaknutrition/README.md

 ------------ | ------------ | ------------ |
 Navigate to https://peak-nutrition.herokuapp.com/ and click on Book A Free Consult | User will enter details to get a free 15 min consultation | Works as expected |

-6. I want to check what qualifications/expertise/experience the provier has
+6. I want to check what qualifications/expertise/experience the provider has

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |